SeboLab/vector-robot/README.md

 ### Write-only topics

+#### Pre-programmed `/behavior` routines

+* `/behavior/find_faces`: Receives a `Bool` message with a `true` value to turn in place and look for faces
+* `/behavior/look_in_place`: Receives a `Bool` message with a value of `true` to turn in place

+Note that the following routines only execute if Vector sees the specified object, face, or its charger:

+* `/behavior/go_to_object`: Receives an `Int16` message with the ID of an object, which Vector drives towards
+* `/behavior/wheelie`: Receives an `Int16` message with the ID of Light Cube, which Vector pops a wheelie with
+* `/behavior/roll_cube`: Receives an `Int16` message with the ID of Light Cube, which Vector rolls towards itself
+* `/behavior/roll_visible_cube`: Receives a `Bool` message with a `true` value to roll a LightCube if visible
+* `/behavior/dock_cube`: Receives an `Int16` message with the ID of Light Cube, which Vector drives towards and hooks onto
+* `/behavior/pickup_object`: Receives an `Int16` message with the ID of Light Cube, which Vector drives towards and picks up
+* `/behavior/place_object_ground`: Places the `LightCube` with the specified `Int16` ID onto the ground
+* `/behavior/turn_face`: Turns to the Face with the specified ID.
+Note that publishing to this topic will have no effect if the face isn't currently in view.
 * `/behavior/drive_charger`: Receives a `Bool` message to trigger driving on or off Vector's charger.
 A `true` value makes the robot drive on its charger, while a `false` value makes it drive off its charger.

+##### High-level driving

 * `/behavior/drive_straight`: Receives a custom `Dist` message, making the robot drive straight for the specified distance and speed
-* `/behavior/find_faces`: Receives a `Bool` message with a `true` value to turn in place and look for faces
-* `/behavior/look_in_place`: Receives a `Bool` message with a value of `true` to turn in place
-* `/behavior/go_to_pose`: Receives a `Pose` message and goes to the specified position.
-Note that the `angle_z`, `angle`, and `pitch` properties are ignored; quarternion values should be used instead.
-* `/behavior/go_to_object`: Receives an `Int16` message with the ID of an object, which Vector drives towards (if visible)
-* `/behavior/wheelie`: Receives an `Int16` message with the ID of Light Cube, which Vector pops a wheelie with (if visible)
-* `/behavior/roll_cube`: Receives an `Int16` message with the ID of Light Cube, which Vector rolls towards itself (if visible)
-* `/behavior/dock_cube`: Receives an `Int16` message with the ID of Light Cube, which Vector drives towards and hooks onto (if visible)
-* `/behavior/pickup_object`: Receives an `Int16` message with the ID of Light Cube, which Vector drives towards and picks up (if visible)
-* `/behavior/place_object_ground`: Places the `LightCube` with the specified `Int16` ID onto the ground
-* `/behavior/roll_visible_cube`: Receives a `Bool` message with a `true` value to roll a LightCube in view
-* `/behavior/say_text`: Receives a `String` message with text to synthesize into speech
-* `/behavior/eye_color`: Receives a custom `Color` message and changes Vector's eye color accordingly
 * `/behavior/head_angle`: Receives a `Float32` message and turns Vector's head to the specified angle, in radians.
 Range in degrees is [-22, 45], with other values clamped
 * `/behavior/turn_in_place`: Receives a `Float32` message and turns Vector in place by the specified amount, in radians.
 Positive values turn counterclockwise, while negative values turn clockwise.
 * `/behavior/lift_height`: Receives a `Float32` message and sets Vector's lift to the desired height.
 This is clamped between 0.0 (representing the bottom position) and 1.0 (representing the top position)
-* `/behavior/turn_face`: Turns to the Face with the specified ID.
-Note that publishing to this topic will have no effect if the face isn't currently in view.
+* `/behavior/go_to_pose`: Receives a `Pose` message and goes to the specified position.
+Note that the `angle_z`, `angle`, and `pitch` properties are ignored; quarternion values should be used instead.

+#### Media and animations

+* `/behavior/say_text`: Receives a `String` message with text to synthesize into speech
+* `/behavior/eye_color`: Receives a custom `Color` message and changes Vector's eye color accordingly
 * `/anim/play`: Plays an animation, via a `String` message containing an animation name
 * `/anim/play_trigger`: Plays an animation trigger, via a `String` message containing an animation trigger name
 * `/audio/play`: Receives a `String` message containing the absolute path of a `.wav` file and plays it.
 Audio format must be 8000-16025 hz, 16 bits, 1 channel.
 * `/audio/vol`: Recieves an integer 0-100 and sets the audiovolume accordingly.
 Note that this must be sent before a message is passed onto `/audio/vol` to play a file with the set volume; it does not modify sounds that are currently playing.
+* `/screen/color`: Receives a `Color` message and sets Vector's screen to the chosen color for the specified duration.
+Default is 5 seconds.
+* `/screen/image`: Receives an `String` message containing the absolute path on an image and displays it on Vector's screen.
+Resizes image as necessary
+* `/screen/display_duration`: Receives a `Float32` to set the display duration for colors and images on the screen.
+This must be set before publishing to `/screen` subtopics to take effect.

+#### Low-level motor control

 * `/motors/head`: Receives a `Float32` message to set Vector's head motor speed.
 Positive values represent up, negative values represent down.
 Measured in rad/sec.
 * `/motors/lift`: Receives a `Float32` message to set Vector's lift motor speed.
 Positive values represent up, negative values represent down.
 Measured in rad/sec.
 * `/motors/wheels`: Receives a `Drive` message and sets the velocity of the left and right treads in mm/sec.
 * `/motors/stop`: Receives a boolean value of `True` to stop all motors
-* `/screen/color`: Receives a `Color` message and sets Vector's screen to the chosen color for the specified duration.
-Default is 5 seconds.
-* `/screen/image`: Receives an `String` message containing the absolute path on an image and displays it on Vector's screen.
-Resizes image as necessary
-* `/screen/display_duration`: Receives a `Float32` to set the display duration for colors and images on the screen.
-This must be set before publishing to `/screen` subtopics to take effect.

 ## Custom Messages